Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection: Results of Confidence Calibration

-Table ~\ref{table: conf 3 method} shows the calibration performance of three mainstream confidence estimation methods.
-We find that the calibration performance of various uncertainty estimation methods is influenced by both the probability distribution of the model and the performance of the primary classification task.
+The calibration results in Table~\ref{table: conf 3 method} can be categorized into several scenarios as shown in Fig.~\ref{fig: conf-scenario}.
+The scenarios are divided based on the primary classification performance and the logit distribution of model output tokens.

+The uncertainty estimation method that yields the best calibration performance is highlighted in each scenario.
+We find that the logit-based confidence achieves the highest AUC across all the datasets and LLMs.
+However, the uncertainty estimation method achieving the highest ECE/BS varies depending on the scenario.

-We examine the confidence value distribution for each calibration method.
-The verbal-based method typically produces a relatively conservative confidence score.
-The consistency-based method usually demonstrates a high agreement rate.
-The logit-based confidence shows little difference between the distribution in the ensemble and the distribution in individual inferences.
+We also find that the confidence distribution exhibits extremes, whether it's overly conservative or overly confident (Fig.~\ref{fig: ece-llama-implicit-3method},~\ref{fig: ece-mixtral-implicit-3method},~\ref{fig: ece-llama-toxigen-3method}.
+The verbal-based confidence estimation method typically produces a relatively conservative confidence score.
+The consistency-based method usually demonstrates a very high confidence score.
+The distribution of logit-based confidence varies depending on the model, with GPT-3.5-Turbo and LLaMA-2-7b tending to generate high logits, while Mixtral-8x7b tends to produce conservative logits.

-The probability distributions of output tokens for different LLMs also show significant differences.
-LLaMA-2-7b and GPT-3.5-turbo tend to assign a very high probability to the output tokens (mostly concentrated above 0.9, Fig.~\ref{fig: ece-llama-implicit-3method}), while Mixtral-8x7b tends to assign a relatively conservative probability to the output tokens, mainly concentrated in the range of 0.5-0.7 (Fig.~\ref{fig: ece-mixtral-implicit-3method}).

-The primary classification performance shows noticeable differences among different datasets.
-As shown in Sec.~\ref{sec: Results of Primary Classification}, Latent Hatred and SBIC are more challenging, resulting in lower F1 scores for all models, whereas the ToxiGen dataset is relatively simpler, leading to higher F1 scores for all models.

-Based on these observations, we categorize several scenarios as shown in Fig.~\ref{fig: conf-scenario}.
-The uncertainty method that yields the best calibration performance is highlighted in each scenario.
-We find that despite the strongest AUC performance of the logit-based method, the ECE for each method exhibits variations across different scenarios.
-This suggests that relying solely on AUC for calibration assessment is insufficient.
-Next, we delve into a detailed analysis of the reasons behind this phenomenon.
+Our subsequent analysis reveals that the calibration performance significantly depends on the primary classification performance due to the highly concentrated confidence distribution.